 - a healthy population (strike GP Co-payments & Medicare reductions),

 - educated community (strike industrial skills, Gonski and expensive Tertiary education)

 - and a number of stimulus programs which would support workforce participation in innovation.

 Turnbull does correctly realise that Australia’s private sector industries are often too risk-averse to invest in the commercialisation of new technologies and innovations without massive government support.
 His $1 billion initiative is such a “support”.
 Historically brilliant Australian innovations are developed and exploited overseas.
-As a result many innovative research and development workers find work and support away from Australia.
+As a result, many innovative research and development workers find work and support away from Australia.
 As it is, Australia businesses frequently outsource technical jobs overseas and bypass local intellectual and creative industry workers for reasons usually related to cost of wages and recruitment. (as do the banks, communications and travel industries along with every small business person who gets their work done by cheap foreign labour).
 All of these practices undercut Australian innovation and development.
-The private sector enterprises unwilling to develop innovative ideas to a commercial level, prefer instead to survive by sponging off the taxpayer through subsidies and driving down wages and conditions of their employees.
-So who exactly is Turnbull hoping will engage in all this innovation by providing even more taxpayer funded “subsidies” or tax relief?
+The private sector enterprises unwilling to develop innovative ideas to a commercial level, preferring instead to survive by sponging off the taxpayer through subsidies and driving down wages and conditions of their employees.
+So who exactly is Turnbull hoping will engage in all this innovation by providing, even more, taxpayer funded “subsidies” or tax relief?
 Is this an approach that will work or backfire?
-Funding to organizations that have historically contributed to innovations in technology such as CSIRO has been savagely cut under this government.
-So one has to question just how much thought has really been put into the practical applications of this idea.
+Funding to organisations that have historically contributed to innovations in technology such as CSIRO has been savagely cut under this government.
+So one has to question just how much thought has been put into the practical applications of this idea.

 MERRY CHRISTMAS FROM THE GOVERNMENT